 The subsidiary and associated undertakings principally affecting the profits or net assets of the group in the year are listed in note 20.

-A review of business can be found in the Chairman's statement on pages 1 to 2 and the Chief Executive's review on pages 3 to 10.
+A review of business can be found in the Chairman's statement and the Chief Executive's review.

 The directors